 - If time allows, publish reviews of important computer science publications.

-I'll document everything here as I go, so if you are interested in these topics stay with me by subscribing to my rss feed!
+I'll document everything here as I go, If you are interested in these topics stay with me by subscribing to my rss feed.

-And to make things more challenging again, I am setting a new goal for the next year of blogging.
-The goal is to reach 20,000 subscribers by July 2010!
+To make things more challenging again, I am setting a new goal for the next year of blogging.
+The goal is to reach 20,000 subscribers by July 2010.

-Hope to see you all on my blog again!
-Now it's time for this delicious cake:
+Enjoy the cake and I hope to see you all on my blog again!